TabbyML/tabby/docs/parallel.md

 ## Parallel execution

-The [`Translator`](python/ctranslate2.Translator.rst) and [`Generator`](python/ctranslate2.Generator.rst) instances can be configured to process multiple batches in parallel, including on multiple GPUs:
+Objects running models such as the [`Translator`](python/ctranslate2.Translator.rst) and [`Generator`](python/ctranslate2.Generator.rst) can be configured to process multiple batches in parallel, including on multiple GPUs:

 ```python
 # Create a CPU translator with 4 workers each using 1 thread: